SoftUni-Internal/interactive-content/EN/05-While-Loop/07-Homework.md

 | Best Player| |
 | 4| |

-### Comments
+[hints]
+[hint]
-- The number of allowed poor grades is 2.
+The number of allowed poor grades is 2.
+[/hint]
+[hint]
-- The first problem\'s name is Income, Martin\' grade is 3.
+The first problem\'s name is Income, Martin\' grade is 3.
-- Second problem - Game Info, grade - 6.
+Second problem - Game Info, grade - 6.
-- Third problem - Best Player, grade - 4.
+Third problem - Best Player, grade - 4.
-- Martin reaches the number of allowed poor grades, it is time for break.
+Martin reaches the number of allowed poor grades, it is time for break.
+[/hint]
+[/hints]
 [/task-description]
 [tests]
 [test open]